OctaveLarose/octavelarose.github.io/drafts/mmtk.md

 In our VM, that's only 10 possible types or so, but we annoyingly still need to use a full `usize` to store it for alignment reasons.
 [MMTk authors question: was there a better solution than this header, though?
 Better use of pointer tagging than our VM does, perhaps?]

-So now our program can allocate any type with an associated `ObjType`, and we'll be able to reify types during scanning.
+So now our program can allocate any type with an associated `ObjType`, and we'll be able to reify types during scanning, which we'll implement now.

 ## scanning
 First, we need to tell MMTk what the object graph roots are, through `VMScanning`'s required `scan_roots_in_mutator_thread` function.
 Here's a simplified version of our code: